-Baltimore Mayor Catherine Pugh Resigns In Wake Of Children's Book Scandal
+Baltimore Mayor Catherine Pugh Resigns In Aftermath Of Children's Book Scandal

 The IRS official, however, would not say whether the raids were related to the book deals.

-Hours after the raid, Maryland's Republican Gov. Larry Hogan issued a statement urging her resignation saying, "Mayor Pugh has lost the public trust.
+Hours after the raid, Maryland's Republican Gov. Larry Hogan issued a statement urging her resignation, saying, "Mayor Pugh has lost the public trust.
 She is clearly not fit to lead."

-That same day, Pugh's legal team confirmed federal agents also visited their offices seeking "original financial records belonging to Mayor Catherine Pugh" said her attorney Steve Silverman in a statement.
+That same day, Pugh's legal team confirmed federal agents also visited their offices seeking "original financial records belonging to Mayor Catherine Pugh," said attorney Silverman in a statement.

 As member station WYPR's Emily Sullivan reported, Pugh's lawyers told reporters that evening that she was "becoming lucid" but not yet well enough to decide whether to resign.